haxiomic/dts2hx/ROADMAP.md

 	- symbol.flags & SymbolFlags.Function != 0
 	- play well with other call signatures (also from construct type)

+- Lots of array extensions, can we do better here?

 - `getTopLevelDeclarationSymbols` sucks, can we use alternative methods now?
 Why does it exist?

 - Playcanvas, why